esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/exercise3.md

 Then you play out one of the following two situations:

 1. A researcher comes to a supporter with their piece of software and asks for support on managing their piece of software.
-2. A research supporter approaches a researcher which is, according to the organization's records, contributer to the software.
+2. A research supporter approaches a researcher who is, according to the organization's records, a contributer to the software.

 Things for **the researcher** to be aware of and prepare before the conversation starts: